-"Qualifying A criminal offence has been committed, is being, or is likely to be committed; disclosure" means A person has failed, is failing, or is likely to fail to comply with any legal obligation to which they are subject to; any disclosure of A miscarriage of justice has occurred, is occurring, or is likely to occur; information which, in The health and safety of any individual has been, is being or is likely to be endangered; the reasonable belief Damage to the environment; or of the worker making • Information tending to show any matter falling within any one of the preceding paragraphs has been, is being or is likely to be the disclosure, tends deliberately concealed. to show one or more of the following: This includes but is not limited to a a breach of EU law relating to public procurement, financial services, products and markets, prevention of money laundering, terrorist financing; product safety and compliance; , protection of privacy and personal data, and security of network and information systems; competition and State aid rules, rules of corporate tax or to arrangements the purpo of which is to obtain a tax advantage that defeats the object or purpose of the applicable corporate tax law.
+- A criminal offence has been committed, is being, or is likely to be committed; - A person has failed, is failing, or is likely to fail to comply with any legal obligation to which they are subject to; - A miscarriage of justice has occurred, is occurring, or is likely to occur; - The health and safety of any individual has been, is being or is likely to be endangered; - Damage to the environment; or - Information tending to show any matter falling within any one of the preceding paragraphs has been, is being or is likely to be deliberately concealed.

+finis includes, but is not limited to, a breach of EU law relating to public procurement, financial services, products and markets, prevention of money laundering, terrorist financing; product safety and compliance; public health, consumer protection, protection of privacy and personal data, and security of network and information systems; competition and State aid rules, rules of corporate tax or to arrangements the purpose of which is to obtain a tax advantage that defeats the object or purpose of the applicable corporate tax law.